giao4giao/my-resume-demo/README.md

 1. Click "Create New Resume" to start a new resume.
 2. Choose a template from the template selector.
+3. Select a resume type from the resume type selector.
-3. Edit the resume content by clicking on the text fields.
+4. Edit the resume content by clicking on the text fields.
-4. Add or update the profile picture using the "Add/Change Avatar" button.
+5. Add or update the profile picture using the "Add/Change Avatar" button.
-5. Use the "Advanced Edit" button to modify the resume in JSON format.
+6. Use the "Advanced Edit" button to modify the resume in JSON format.
-6. Save your changes using the "Save Changes" button.
+7. Save your changes using the "Save Changes" button.
-7. Download your resume as a PDF using the "Download PDF" button.
+8. Download your resume as a PDF using the "Download PDF" button.

 ## Recent Updates